M1004G/Prediction-of-Malnutrition-in-Children-Under-Five-Years-of-Age-using-Machine-Learning/README.md

 - Moderate: Precision=0.89, Recall=0.83, F1=0.86
 - Severe: Precision=0.98, Recall=1.00, F1=0.99

-Note: Accuracy values are only shown where they were recorded in the original experiments.
+Note: Accuracy values are only shown where they were recorded.
 Due to class imbalance in the dataset, Macro F1 scores and per-class metrics from classification reports were prioritized as the main performance indicators.

 ## 5. Regression Results